-Provide a survey of cell towers close to where the iPad devices will be provisioned and where remote learning may be taking place?
+Provide a survey of cell towers close to where the devices are provisioned and where remote learning may be taking place?

-Note: Carriers may be sensitive to the number of devices simultaneously queuing for eSIM provisioning, and often request that automated provisioning events be communicated to them.
+Note: Because carriers may be sensitive to the number of devices simultaneously queuing for eSIM provisioning, many of them request that automated provisioning events be communicated to them.

 Devices deployed outside of a school’s network may require adjustments to content filtering strategies.
 Those devices use cellular carrier networks and home or public Wi-Fi.
 If existing content filtering solutions rely on the use of onsite networks (owned by the school) to provide content filtering, a new approach is required.
 Routing all traffic back through the school’s network (by using VPN or global proxy configurations) is an option, although this may require upgrading the school’s internet connection or other infrastructure.